Dear Friends of ODI,

 - Creating a community of practice that equips student-facing campus partners with diversity knowledge and skills

-As we embark upon this new ODI–Campus Life endeavor, we look forward to future and continued partnerships with you in our collective work together!
+As we continue this ODI–Campus Life endeavor, we look forward to future and continued partnerships with you in our collective work together!

 LaTanya N. Buck, Ph.D.